tobia/CrossSlide/README.md

 CrossSlide can set up a few different effects, depending on how it's called.
 See the bottom of this file if you are interested in a simple HOWTO.

+See the html version for live examples: http://tobia.github.com/CrossSlide

 Static cross-fade
 -----------------